mozilla/janus-plugin-sfu/docs/api.md

 1. Signal your attachment to the Janus plugin.
 See the [Janus documentation][janus-transports] on how to attach to a plugin.
 This plugin's name is `janus.plugin.sfu`.

 2. Determine your user ID.
 This should be a unique ID that nobody else is likely to share.
-In the future, we will actually have authentication; as it stands just pick a big random ID and pray for no collisions.
+Pick a big random ID and pray for no collisions.

 3. Create an RTC connection.